Veronica-Gurrisi/Lab_project/HMM_Kunitz_domain/HMM_multiple_structure_align/sequences_files/README.md

 - list_pdb.txt: This file is generated from the PDB_report.csv file using a series of command-line operations.
 It contains identifiers for the protein sequences used in the study.
 It is uploaded in PDBeFold to carry out the 3D structural alignment.

-- clean_kunitz_3d.ali: This file is obtained by downloading the output for PDBeFold, manipulated for better visualization.
+- clean_kunitz_3d.ali: This file is obtained by downloading the output from PDBeFold, manipulated for better visualization.
 It represents the multiple sequence alignment derived from the multiple structure alignment.

 - cut_kunitz_3d.ali: This file is used as input to make the model, generated from the previous one by excluding gaps to obtain better results.

-- cut_kunitz_3d.hmm: output of the HMM
+- cut_kunitz_3d.hmm: this is the constructed HMM for the Kunitz-type protease inhibitor domain.

 - bpti_pos_selected.fasta: This file contains the positive set of the benchmark set.
-It likely includes sequences that are known to belong to a certain protein family or class.

 - negatives_r1.ids: This file contains the identifiers for the negative set of the benchmark set, which consists of proteins without the domain of interest.